caiomts/caiomts.github.io/docs/blog/posts/perfect_python_project_i.md

   - Bash
 ---

-# Setting Up a Perfect Python Project
+# How I set-up my Python Projects

 There are no formal rules on how to setting up a Python project.
 Here I'll show you my very opinionated way of how to set up a python project.
 I try to follow the community standards and the Python tutorial as much as possivel (stands on the shoulders of giants).
 You can also find an 'official' basic Python tutorial on [Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/).